 When learning something new, it’s often better to focus on learning what’s generally possible in an area, as opposed to learning specific procedures.

-Creating a video about entropy required learning how to video edit.
+Creating a science video required learning how to video edit.
 I started by watching a few beginning tutorials to learn the interface.
 But after that I made sure to not watch any particular 10-part course to learn editing—I just googled things as I went.
 I knew most of the things I would learn from a structured course wouldn’t benefit me.
 I was trying to learn to edit this video, and I didn’t have plans to edit any future videos any time soon.

 As YouTube’s recommendation system learned that I was interested in video editing, it began to suggest videos about various specific video editing techniques.
 “How to do X in [my video editing software].”
 “Awesome Y Effect.”
 I watched these tutorials, but I didn’t bother to memorize the details of how to do anything specifically.